Fedozie/glasp-documentation/README.md

 5. Design: Glasp can be used to annotate web design elements, making it easier for designers to communicate their ideas with clients and colleagues.

 6. Personal Productivity: Glasp can be used to highlight and annotate articles or other web content that is relevant to personal goals or interests, making it easier to reference and revisit later.

+Ultimately, the context in which Glasp can be used will depend on the user's goals and the specific situation in which they find themselves.
+By providing a simple and convenient way to highlight and share content, Glasp can be a valuable tool in a variety of contexts.

 ## Additional Information